-In his 10th season as the Head Coach of the Kean University men’s lacrosse program, Shelley Sheiner has guided the Cougars to much success over his tenure.
+Entering his 14th Season as Head Coach of the Kean University men’s lacrosse program, Shelley Sheiner has guided the Cougars to much success over his tenure.
 Kean has qualified for the postseason in each of the past 11years and Coach Sheiner has won 146 games as head of the Cougar program.

-For the past ten seasons, Sheiner's squads have gradually improved during his tenure and posted five-straight 10-plus win seasons for the first time since the early nineties when Sheiner was a player under the legendary Hawley Waterman.
+For the past ten seasons, Sheiner's squads have posted winning records.
+The last time the Cougars had this much success was under the legendary Hawley Waterman.
 A Kean student-athlete at the time, Sheiner was a defender on the 14-win, 1993 team that won the program's last of four Knickerbocker Conference Championship titles.
 Coach Sheiner credits Coach Waterman as one of his coaching mentors.

 In fall of 2003, Sheiner was named the sixth head coach in the history of the program after serving two years as an assistant coach at Kean.
 Prior to that, Sheiner served as the head boy's lacrosse coach at Indian Hills High School in Oakland, N.J., from 1997-2001.
 During his tenure, Sheiner guided the program to back-to-back state tournament appearances (1999 & 2000) and was named the New Jersey Lacrosse Coach of the Year for the Rizk Division in 2000 when Indian Hills finished 13-5.

 Sheiner began his coaching career at Ridgewood High School, where he served as an assistant boy's lacrosse coach from 1995-96, under Steve Jacobsen, one of the all-time winningest coaches in New Jersey lacrosse history and a member of the New Jersey Lacrosse Hall of Fame.
 Sheiner credits Jacobsen as the person who gave him his start in coaching some 18 years ago.

-A pioneer of sorts, Mike Cleary was a major part of the largest athletics expansion in Kean history.
+A pioneer of Cougar athletics, Mike Cleary was a major part of the largest athletics expansion in Kean history.
 A member of the school's first-ever lacrosse team in the spring of 1970, he was also a charter member of the school's football program, which began play that autumn.

 A four-year letter winner in lacrosse, Cleary was a standout defenseman from 1970 through 1973, becoming the first Kean player to be named as a first-team All-Knickerbocker Conference honoree.
 Cleary was also a three-year starter at tackle for the football team from 1970 through 1972, helping to lead the fledgling squad to a solid 4-2 record in its initial campaign in 1970.
 Besides lacrosse and football, Cleary played basketball for the 1969-1970 Squires (now Cougars).
 For his accomplishments his senior year, Cleary was presented with the D'Angola Award, the highest honor presented as recognition of outstanding individual performance within the team concept that contributes to the enhancement of the team, the department of athletics and Kean.